deis/deis/docs/customizing_deis/registry_settings.rst

 ====================================      =================================================================================
 setting                                   description
 ====================================      =================================================================================
-/deis/cache/host                          host of the cache component (set by cache) /deis/cache/port                          port of the cache component (set by cache) /deis/store/gateway/accessKey             S3 API access used to access store-gateway (set by store-gateway) /deis/store/gateway/host                  host of the store-gateway component (set by store-gateway) /deis/store/gateway/port                  port of the store-gateway component (set by store-gateway)
+/deis/cache/host                          host of a Redis cache (optional) /deis/cache/port                          port of a Redis cache (optional) /deis/store/gateway/accessKey             S3 API access used to access store-gateway (set by store-gateway) /deis/store/gateway/host                  host of the store-gateway component (set by store-gateway) /deis/store/gateway/port                  port of the store-gateway component (set by store-gateway)